ignatiuspatrick/module8_microC/README.md

 ### Heap management

-Finding space on the heap to allocate to the process but no deallocation or garbage collection.
+Finding space on the heap to allocate to the process but no dealloc or garbage collection.
+We do have a heap management specifically for function.
+The heap is using offset as ARP that points to the parent scope

 ### Expressions and variables
  - typed variables